geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their prayers and tears affrighted mortals pour'd,

-And anxious Ariel knew the Veil kestor'd !
+And anxious Ariel knew the Veil kestor'd!

 He blest the sign, and from his throne on high,